 The correct drugs and treatments can be effective in reducing your symptoms.
 You should seek advice from your doctor or a pharmacist about which medicines or treatments will relieve your particular symptoms based on their severity.

-Antihistamine tablets or syrup can help with sneezing, itches and irritated eyes, but are not good for controlling nasal blockage and runny noses.
-Antihistamine eye drops may also help control watery eyes due to allergens.
+Antihistamine tablets or syrup can help with sneezing, itches and irritated eyes, and can help with a runny nose but are not as good for controlling congestion.
+Antihistamine eye drops may help control watery eyes due to allergens .
 Antihistamines treat hay fever by blocking the action of the chemical histamine which the body releases when it thinks it's under attack from an allergen.
 This prevents the symptoms of the allergic reaction from occurring.

 Natural products, such as saltwater nasal sprays or douches (a stream of water shot into the nose), can also help relieve symptoms.

 Since medicines only reduce the severity of symptoms, a treatment option may be allergen-specific immunotherapy (also known as 'desensitisation').
 This therapy tries to switch off the allergic reaction by repeatedly introducing small doses of allergen extracts by injection or via drops under the tongue.
 This is a long-term option which is often administered over a few years, and should only be initiated by a medical specialist such as a clinical immunologist.

 If you are still concerned about your hay fever, check your symptoms with healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).